30% off sitewide! Sale ends soon. -dsktp

 Now that you know the best herbs for colds, you’re likely eager to make them a part of your lifestyle.

 While mint and honeysuckle may grow in your backyard, many of the best herbs for colds may be hard to find locally, even in the health food store.
+You can also find herbal and mushroom supplements packed with immunity supporting ingredients at Plant People.

 Besides, many of these herbs’ benefits are best experienced with consistent use.
 While a cup of mint tea might provide immediate relief for a headache or upset stomach, a daily dose of mint could help to strengthen your immunity so that you’re well-prepared the next time you encounter a harmful pathogen—especially when it’s combined with other potent botanical herbs.